Summary

 - ^ a b All 4 independent senators (Bernie Sanders of Vermont, Angus King of Maine, Kyrsten Sinema of Arizona, and Joe Manchin of West Virginia) caucus with the Senate Democrats.[2][3]

-- ^ a b c d Includes two interim appointees Laphonza Butler (California) and George Helmy (New Jersey) did not seek election to finish the term.
+- ^ a b c d Included two interim appointees, Laphonza Butler (California) and George Helmy (New Jersey), who did not seek election.

 - ^ a b The Independent Democrat incumbent Senators, Kyrsten Sinema and Joe Manchin, decided not to run re-election.

-- ^ a b Includes the interim appointee from Nebraska (Pete Ricketts) running for election.
+- ^ a b Included the interim appointee from Nebraska (Pete Ricketts) running for election.

 - ^ The last elections for this group of senators were in 2018, except for those elected in a special election or who were appointed after the resignation or death of a sitting senator, as noted.